Pages

 So far I've done a Quarter Binding (I seem to have lost my photo of this), which is the old way they used to do school exercise books: simply sewn, cloth spine, and pasted paper covers with the raw cardboard edges after it is trimmed.

 The Bad Knockup Job above is my first attempt to sew a 'proper' spine with tapes.
 My tension isn't steady and I didn't hold the book-block spine firmly after knocking it against the bench to make it straight before glueing.
 So when I put it on its side and weighted it, the spine was crooked.
 And the cardboard I was using between the weight and the table flaked off onto the paper from my wayward glueing.
 And therefore it was a bad job.
-And thus Neil told me so, quite bluntly.
+And thus Neale told me so, quite bluntly.

-I like Neil tremendously, because he's very encouraging, highly knowledgable and able to tell me easily when I'm wrong, why I'm wrong, and what I can do about it.
+I like Neale tremendously, because he's very encouraging, highly knowledgable and able to tell me easily when I'm wrong, why I'm wrong, and what I can do about it.
 People like that are worth the hefty course fee.

 As well as learning to make books, he's also teaching me to restore old books.
 I cast around my bookshelves to find a worthy first contender, something fun but not overly precious, and decided upon Georgette Heyer's Regency Buck.
 Fantastic title, and a ripping read.
 Originally bound in a jaunty pink, it had fallen apart over years of someone's avid reading, and faded badly on the spine.

 I ripped off her bodice, and started teasing at the layers... when you pull off an old spine, there's a lot of hard, crusty adhesive matter, and no matter how gently you tease it, some of it just will not move without tearing the paper sections.
-Neil's solution was a paste 'poultice', slathered on and left for anything from half an hour to a number of hours.
+Neale's solution was a paste 'poultice', slathered on and left for anything from half an hour to a number of hours.

 I thought this might wet the bookblock too much, but we carefully avoided the actual paper, and only covered the crusty stuff.
 I only had an hour to leave it on, but when we cleaned off the spine after that hour, removing the crust was a lot easier, and I now have a relatively clean spine to work with: